FelinaHildebrand/MobiLipid/README.md

-# MobiLipid: A Tool for Enhancing CCS Quality Control of IM-MS Lipidomics Workflows by Internal Standardization
+# MobiLipid: A Tool for Enhancing CCS Quality Control of IM-MS Lipidomics by Internal Standardization

 MobiLipid aims to streamline lipidomics workflows by offering a fully automated solution for assessing and correcting collision cross section